PA/MPH – Dual Degree Option

 The streamlined MPH Professional Option that’s typically 42 credit hours is reduced to only 30 credit hours, leading you on a path to connect your current field with the newest opportunities in Public Health.

-PA students can begin the MPH the summer prior to their medical courses and then continue with courses as their load allows.
+PA students can begin the MPH once they are admitted to the PA program and completed their bachelor’s degree.
 PA faculty advisors assist in maintaining the enrollment balance and primary focus on medical classes.
 Timing allows students to complete the MPH during their PA studies or complete the MPH following the PA program.

 Online Course Format